hdShang/arxiv-daily/docs/cs-CL/2025-08-31/papers/250900949v1-structure-and-destructure-dual-forces-in-the-making-of-knowledge-eng.md

 ---
 layout: default
-title: Structure and Destructure: Dual Forces in the Making of Knowledge Engines
+title: "Structure and Destructure: Dual Forces in the Making of Knowledge Engines"
 ---

 # Structure and Destructure: Dual Forces in the Making of Knowledge Engines